X01XX/UES-Forth/README.md

 The number of adjacent, dissimilar, terms used for a corner, equals the number of edges of the region the anchor is in.

 In the results, regions not completely overlapped by other regions are <i>Defining</i> regions, others are placeholders.
-When well developed, all adjacent disimmilar samples tested, the anchor of a corner will be in only one region, a defining region, else it will not be a valid corner.
+When well developed, all adjacent dissimilar samples tested, the anchor of a corner will be in only one region, a defining region, else it will not be a valid corner.
 Each defining region will have a corner.
 Having more than one corner is possible, but not needed.